-A Pretrial Settlement Conference in a personal injury case is usually a facilitated settlement negotiation with a a sitting/active judge.
-The judge that will oversee the Pretrial Settlement Conference depends on the jurisdiction.
-For instance, in Will County, there is a dedicated judge who's sole responsibility is Pretrial Settlement Conferences and Will County requires every case to attempt a resolution via Pretrial Settlement Conference before it can go to a jury trial.
+A Pretrial Settlement Conference in a personal injury case is usually a facilitated settlement negotiation with a sitting/active judge.
+The judge who will oversee the Pretrial Settlement Conference depends on the jurisdiction.
+For instance, in Will County, there is a dedicated judge whose sole responsibility is Pretrial Settlement Conferences and Will County requires every case to attempt a resolution via Pretrial Settlement Conference before it can go to a jury trial.
 In Cook County, the parties can agree on any judge in the Law Division.
 In DuPage County, Kane County, and Kendall County, it is most common to have the judge currently presiding over your case to be the judge who will run the Pretrial Settlement Conference.
 Pretrial Settlement Conferences take place at the courthouse where your lawsuit is filed.

 While each jurisdiction handles the logistics a little differently, the actual Pretrial Settlement Conference is nearly identical regardless of which Illinois Circuit Court you find yourself in.
 The attorneys for each party to the lawsuit will file a Pretrial Memorandum with the pretrial judge at least 1 week prior to the Pretrial Settlement Conference.
 These briefs usually focus on the major issues of the case which are liability and damages.
 Liability means who is at fault and why.
 Damages is a term used for all the things the Plaintiff is asking to be compensated for, such as: past medical bills, future medical bills, past pain and suffering, future pain and suffering, past loss of a normal life, future loss of a normal life, past lost wages, future lost wages, disfigurement, loss of consortium, etc. The Pretrial Memorandum will tell the judge what the position of the party is and the reasons why that party is right.
 The judge will read all of the Pretrial Memorandums and know the case before the parties arrive for the Pretrial Settlement Conference so that the parties can focus on resolution and not arguing over the facts or evidence.
 This means almost every minute of a Pretrial Settlement Conference is spent talking about the settlement value of the case and relaying offers and counter-offers between the parties.